Application Video Recording:

 Application video recording consists of two parts: Solo Repertoire and Concerto.

-The recording should contain no fade-outs or editing.
+The recordings should contain no editing.
 Upload your performances to Youtube.
 Chinese applicants may use Youku service.
 Please disable comments on the video.
 Your videos can be unlisted or public.
-Send the links to the video to firstname.lastname@example.org.
-If you cannot upload video to either Youtube or Youku, you may send us a DVD.
-Please add $10 to the application fee for processing the DVD.
-Make sure the DVD is formatted for NTSC (not PAL)
+If you have problems or questions, please contact Stella Sick.

 NOTE: You will not be able to change the Concerto after you are admitted to the competition.